 Based on the Agile Information Factory, we have developed a Reference Architecture which serves as a foundation to effectively and efficiently turn data into gold.
 We have a layered architecture which is geared for flexibility, scalability, cost efficiency and performance.
 By having a clear purpose for each layer and by defining clear rules on which transformations happen where, we have a predictable architecture which is ready to take your organization to the next level of data maturity.

 This layer consists of the tools that are used for analyzing and reporting on information (think MS Power BI, SSRS).
 Typical usage includes strategic scorecards, operational dashboards, pixel-perfect reporting, ad-hoc queries, multidimensional analyses and the different flavors of analytics.

 In the presentation layer the data is (virtually) transformed to a data model which is based on the information needs of the organisation and is geared towards reporting.
 These are typically star schemas.
 The presentation layer can always be rebuilt from scratch based on the data from the foundation layer.

 The foundation layer is where we integrate the different data sources.
-The foundation layer is modeled according to the Data Vault 2.0 methodology, and is also the layer which can be (mostly) automatically generated by the foundation accelerator.
+The foundation layer is often modeled according to the Data Vault 2.0 methodology.
 In the foundation layer we will store a full history of the data on an atomic level.